cphazen/dungeon-master-kit/Children-of-the-Village/Character.md

 Beautiful

-Alejandro - Flint Coal
+## Alejandro - Flint Coal

 Rouge, the , wood elf,

 History of bad, but trying to be kinda good.
 Mentors Legolas

-Courtney - Hlin Romanahiem
+## Courtney - Hlin Romanahiem

 Lawful, cries when anyone is evil, Clumsy.

 Parent's medicine.
 But wants greater purpose in life so travels.

 Drawf

+## Zack - Thorne

+Lawful neutral, rouge, elf

+Hard past, fights for justice